sup3rp/learning/BestPractices/API/README.md

 </ol>
 <p>Standards/Best practices:</p>
 <ol>
-   <li><b>Use nouns, not verbs - </b> Verbs should not be used in endpoint paths.
-Instead, the pathname should contain the nouns that identify the object to which the endpoint we are accessing or altering belongs.
-For example, instead of using <i>/getAllClients</i> to fetch all clients, use  <i>/clients</i>.</li>
+   <li><b>Use nouns, not verbs - </b> The core idea to retain here is that nouns must be used and verbs must be avoided in the endpoint paths, because they already exist in the HTTP method (GET, POST, PUT, PATCH, DELETE).
+Instead, the pathname should only contain the target of the request, so use nouns that identify the resource that we want to target.
+For example, instead of using <i>GET: /getAllClients</i> to fetch all clients, use  <i>GET: /clients</i>.</li>
    <li><b>Use plural resource nouns - </b>Use the plural form for resource nouns because this fits all types of endpoints.
 For example, instead of using <i>/employee/:id/</i>, use <i>/employees/:id/</i>.</li>
    <li><b>Consistency is key - </b> Created a robust, predictable and consistent API that clients can use.
 This will allow client side development to be more quick and less error prune.</li>
    <li><b>Resource oriented - </b>Endpoints should be resource-oriented.
 For example, if you want to design an API for users: <i>/users</i> will return all users, <i>/users/124</i> will return the resource 124 from users</li>, <i>/users/124?page=1&page_size=10</i> will return the resource 124 from users with pagination, requesting page 1 with an offset of 10.
+   <li><b>Nesting resources - </b> When designing an API, it might make sense to group those that contain associated information.
+If one object can contain another object, we should design an API that reflect that.
+This is a good practice even if (and specially because) it does not mirror your database tables/relationships (which honestly just makes the job easier to hackers) and allows the clients to easily retrive/create/change related resources.
+For example, <i>/api/v1/posts/124/comments</i>.</li>
    <li><b>Make use of HTTP Status Codes - </b> This is one is really important.
 We should always return HTTP status codes as this is an industry standard.
 This is even more important if we are designing an API to be used by clients that we don't develop.
 The status codes should be used for the same outcomes across the API:
     <ol>
       <li>200 for general success.</li>